pecknigel/learning-resources/class-notes/git.md

 {% include page-status.html statusLevel="working-draft" %}

+You’re browsing our [Class Notes](/class-notes) collection.
+It features summaries of important topics for learning web development and software engineering along with quality links to learn more.

 # Git

 Git is an essential tool for any serious web developer, and useful for anyone working with code or even files in general.
 It’s a distributed [version control system](https://en.m.wikipedia.org/wiki/Version_control).
 It enables you to collaborate with others developing software by tracking changes and providing facilities to resolve conflicts.